How to Prepare

 Tent, sleeping pad, pillow and sleeping bag/bedding.
 Bring extra blankets as temperatures can drop significantly at night.

-Headlamp or flashlight will be needed since there is no trail lighting to the platforms
+A headlamp or flashlight will be needed since there is no trail lighting to the platforms.

 -

-If you leave anything behind, please let your retreat registrar or manager know or email us at: info@bigspringsretreat.org.
+If you leave anything behind, please let your retreat organizer know or email us at: info@bigspringsretreat.org.
 We will keep items for 30 days before giving them to charity.
 Big Springs will ship items, but you will be responsible for all the costs related to shipping your item.